Pocador999/OwnLightSystem/README.md

 ## Database Schema

 The OwnLight.UserService uses a PostgreSQL database to manage user-related data.
-Below is the schema for the User table:
+Below is the User Service API tables schema:

 ### Users Table